RAG4J/devoxx-2025-assignments/assignments/step_7_oauth_security.md

 </dependency>
 ```

-Add the security config class to the project
+Add the security config class to the project of the springai-agent in the mcp package.
+This is a custom configuration that will create the webflux mcp transports with OAuth support.

 ```java
 @Configuration